MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 The relationships between two [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities are driven by the relation metadata in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entities.
 As was explained earlier, these relations are generated as relationships in Common Data Service when the virtual entity is generated.
 As in the behavior for native entities in Common Data Service, these relationships use the GUID to identify the unique record of the entity in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 Semantically, the GUID on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity behaves like the GUID on the native Common Data Service entity.
 For information about the implementation of the GUID in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entities, see the [Entity key/primary key](entity-modeling.md#entity-keyprimary-key) section earlier in this topic.

-In the preceding example, the GUID of the related entity is the entity key of Entity B and will be used to build queries to identify a record in Finance and Operation.
+In the preceding example, the GUID of the related entity is the entity key of Entity B and will be used to build queries to identify a record in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 The relation that Entity A has to Entity B will be used.

 Therefore, in effect, the entity name is the only information that is used in a relation that comes from [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 The entity name gives access to the primary field in the related entity, so that it can be shown in the lookup.
 It also gives access to the GUID of the related entity, so that it can be used in other queries, as was explained earlier.
 The actual field that the relation is built on in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity isn't used at all.

 ### Virtual entity–to–native entity relationship
+@lukasz scenario description in here is good.

 As was explained earlier, the GUID is the only information that is used to uniquely identify a record in a native Common Data Service entity (including in native entity–to–native entity relationships) or in a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity (including in virtual entity–to–virtual entity relationships).
 However, consider an example where you want to show sales orders from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] for Account A in Common Data Service.
 The query that is sent to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] for this relationship will have a WHERE clause on the GUID of the entity key of the native accounts entity in Common Data Service, because the sales orders must be filtered for a specific account in Common Data Service.
 However, because [!INCLUDE[prodshort](../developer/includes/prodshort.md)] doesn't have any information about the GUID of the entity in Common Data Service, the query won't return any sales orders.
 The query will be successful only if the WHERE clause has conditions that are based on the fields that [!INCLUDE[prodshort](../developer/includes/prodshort.md)] understands.